My ICD battery / box change…

 image copied from puffun.com

-Next thing I recall is arriving back on the unit and enjoying a well sweetened cup of tea without a care in the world.
+Next thing I recall is arriving back on the unit and enjoying a well-sweetened cup of tea and feeling that I didn’t have a care in the world.

 A short while later the Physiologist came down with the little machine to check that everything was OK and I was allowed home.